History of the Sega Master System

 By the early 1990s, the Master System (especially the Master System II model) had become the most popular gaming platform in Europe, eclipsing the NES as well as home computers.
 The Master System's cumulative sales in Western Europe had increased from 700,000 units in 1989 to 6.95 million units in 1993 (including 1.5 million in the UK).
 In comparison, the NES had sold 5.98 million units in Europe by 1993.[4]
 In comparison to home computers, the ZX Spectrum (launched 1982) sold 5 million units worldwide by 2000,[53] while the Amiga (launched just a month after the Master System in 1987) sold 3.8 million units in Europe by 1993 (including 1.5 million in the UK).[54]

-In Eastern Europe, the first Master Systems appeared in 1988 in Czechoslovakia via independent retail outlets[52].
-In Socialist Yugoslavia and the USSR (exactly in the Russian Soviet Federative Socialist Republic) console was released in 1990.
+In Eastern Europe, the first Master Systems appeared in 1988 in Czechoslovakia via independent retail outlets[55].
+In Socialist Yugoslavia and the USSR console was released in 1990.
 After the fall of communism and end of CoCom, console was distributed in rest countries of that region.
 The Master System was usually the second if it comes to sells, the first was Mega Drive, but there were a countries where these two had very close results.
 The main advantage for buying was lower price of hardware and software compare to it's 16-bit successor, but disadvantage was worse graphic and lower availability.
 It was for sure much more popular than the Nintendo Entertainment System, but both 8-bit consoles were outclass by the Famiclones.
-Master System was supported until late 1996 in Eastern Europe, besides Czechia and Hungary, where system was still promoted until early 1997, due to the fact that these two countries had the best sell in that region.
+Master System was supported until late 1996 in most of the Eastern Europe, but in a few countries with the best sales results, last stocks were promoted even in 1997.

 The Master System was supported until 1996 in Western Europe, but was finally discontinued so Sega could concentrate on the Sega Saturn.
 Many Master System games were exclusive to Europe, and the console established a large user base to market the even more successful Sega Mega Drive to.